Thunderboi1337/legendary-journey/README.md

 ## About the Game
 "This is a Game" is a simple 2D game where you play as a knight armed with a machete, fending off endless waves of slime attacks.
 Survive as long as you can while slashing through hordes of enemies in this fast-paced survival game.

+Made it in ubuntu and havn't had the time to test for windows.
+So might not work there.
+But will be added the the far far future ;)

 ## Gameplay

 ### Controls